openSUSE/trollolo/README.md

 Some more info can be found in the command line help with `trollolo help` and `trollolo help burndown`.

+### Swimlanes

+You can define swimlanes to exclude certain cards from the normal burndown data.
+This can be useful when you track work of multiple projects on the same board and you don't want to apply the full Scrum framework to all of them.
+An example would be a side project which you limit to one card in process.

+Swimlanes are defined by putting a label with the name of the swimlane on all cards which belong to this swimlane.
+It does not matter in which column they are.
+To make Trollolo aware of the swimlane, you need to add an entry in the meta section of the burndown YAML such as:

+    meta:
+      swimlanes:
+        - My Side Project

+This lets Trollolo exclude all cards which have the label with the name `My Side Project` from the burndown chart.

+The data for swimlane cards is collected separately in the burndown YAML separated in `todo`, `doing`, and `done` values.
+This can be used to generate statistics for the swimlanes.
+Trollolo currently only writes the raw data but doesn't support any statistics such as generating graphs.

+### Column names

+Trollolo by default looks for columns named such as `Sprint Backlog`, `Doing`, or `Done`.
+If you need more or other names you can configure that in the burndown YAML.
+Here is an example:

+    meta:
+      todo_columns:
+        - Main Backlog
+        - Swimlane Backlog
+      doing_columns:
+        - Doing
+        - Review
+        - QA

 ### Example